-- Allocation – Before allocating investments to clients, CCL will comply with the regulatory obligation to assess suitability and appropriateness.
+- Allocation – Before allocating investments to clients, PCL will comply with the regulatory obligation to assess suitability and appropriateness.
 It is the Firm’s policy to offer allocations to clients for whom the investment is suitable, or appropriate, who have sufficient funds in their account on the commitment date and who understand the investment terms and conditions and are willing to be bound by them (including any special considerations attached to placings).
-CCL’s policy is to allocate investments on a pro-rata basis whenever practical.
+PCL’s policy is to allocate investments on a pro-rata basis whenever practical.

-- Provision of Investment Research and Advice – CCL produces a very limited amount of non-independent research which amounts to a marketing communication under FCA Rules.
+- Provision of Investment Research and Advice – PCL produces a very limited amount of non-independent research which amounts to a marketing communication under FCA Rules.
 It is therefore not prepared in accordance with legal requirements designed to promote the independence of investment research and it is not subject to the prohibition on dealing ahead of the dissemination of investment research.
 However, as the Firm has an overriding duty to manage conflicts, it does not permit dealing ahead of its investment research.
-The Firm does not provide research coverage on a cross section of companies operating within the sectors that CCL follows, and much of the research published by CCL covers actual or potential corporate clients of the Firm.
+The Firm does not provide research coverage on a cross section of companies operating within the sectors that PCL follows, and much of the research published by PCL covers actual or potential corporate clients of the Firm.
 Due to the size and structure of the Firm, analysts are not physically segregated from sales by Chinese walls.
-However, CCL operates a clear desk policy, research is kept in lockable cabinets and officers and employees are aware that research is confidential in nature and must not be used for their benefit or the benefit of CCL.
-Also every effort is made to ensure the impartiality of research published by CCL.
-In particular, editorial control over draft research is retained by the analyst, although this may be submitted to the company and/or select CCL officers and employees for review of factual accuracy before publication.
-Analysts may also be involved in other activities with CCL.
+However, PCL operates a clear desk policy, research is kept in lockable cabinets and officers and employees are aware that research is confidential in nature and must not be used for their benefit or the benefit of PCL.
+Also every effort is made to ensure the impartiality of research published by PCL.
+In particular, editorial control over draft research is retained by the analyst, although this may be submitted to the company and/or select PCL officers and employees for review of factual accuracy before publication.
+Analysts may also be involved in other activities with PCL.
 They may be encouraged to assist in the identification of corporate finance business opportunities and the provision of investment ideas to sales staff.
 They may also attend a pitch for potential corporate client’s business.
 Occasionally it may be necessary to bring analysts over the Chinese wall in respect of this business.
 In this case the analyst will typically be prevented from publishing research on the particular company.
-Decisions on analysts’ recruitment, remuneration and termination are the responsibility of CCL’s senior management and are not based on analysts expressing a specific view or recommendation about an issuer, security or industry.
-All research published by CCL will make the appropriate disclosure regarding any material interests of the Firm.
+Decisions on analysts’ recruitment, remuneration and termination are the responsibility of PCL’s senior management and are not based on analysts expressing a specific view or recommendation about an issuer, security or industry.
+All research published by PCL will make the appropriate disclosure regarding any material interests of the Firm.

-- Outside Interests – CCL officers and employees are required to spend the whole of their working time on the Firm’s business.
+- Outside Interests – PCL officers and employees are required to spend the whole of their working time on the Firm’s business.
 Where an officer or employee has an outside interest, senior management must grant approval for this interest and in the event such interest may present conflicts, approval will not be granted.
 Compliance keep a register of outside business interests as part of its on-going compliance monitoring program.
-CCL officers and employees must also obtain approval to hold a directorship or other position in the client of the Firm.
+PCL officers and employees must also obtain approval to hold a directorship or other position in the client of the Firm.

 - Remuneration – The remuneration of officers and employees usually consists of salary, a performance related bonus (which is totally discretionary) and in certain circumstances a long term incentive based on the overall profitability of the Firm.
-CCL will also remunerate its sales employees on a commission basis.
+PCL will also remunerate its sales employees on a commission basis.
 Through these schemes, the Firm strives to ensure officers and employees remain motivated whilst at the same time ensuring that such schemes do not encourage inappropriate behaviour or excessive risk taking.
 Remuneration will never be directly linked to a specific transaction.

-- Supervision and segregation of function – CCL has arranged for the separate supervision of those carrying out functions for customers whose interests may conflict, or where the interests of customers and the Firm may conflict.
+- Supervision and segregation of function – PCL has arranged for the separate supervision of those carrying out functions for customers whose interests may conflict, or where the interests of customers and the Firm may conflict.
 The Firm has taken steps to prevent the simultaneous or sequential involvement of a relevant person in separate services or activities where such involvement may impair the proper management of conflicts of interest.

-- Disclosure – CCL shall use all reasonable efforts to manage any conflict of interest.
-If these efforts are not sufficient to ensure with reasonable confidence that the risk of damage to the interests of a client will be prevented, CCL will, where appropriate, disclose the general nature of the conflict in writing before undertaken business for the client.
+- Disclosure – PCL shall use all reasonable efforts to manage any conflict of interest.
+If these efforts are not sufficient to ensure with reasonable confidence that the risk of damage to the interests of a client will be prevented, PCL will, where appropriate, disclose the general nature of the conflict in writing before undertaken business for the client.
 When considering whether it is appropriate to make such disclosure, the Firm will take into account the particular circumstances and whether such disclosure would contain sufficient information for the client to make an informed decision as to whether to proceed.
-It is CCL’s policy to disclose all material interests in relation to a specific transaction through its standard terms of business.
+It is PCL’s policy to disclose all material interests in relation to a specific transaction through its standard terms of business.

-- Declining to Act – In the event that CCL determines that it is unable to manage a conflict of interest to protect a client’s interest, either by one or more methods described above or otherwise, it may decline to act on behalf of the client.
+- Declining to Act – In the event that PCL determines that it is unable to manage a conflict of interest to protect a client’s interest, either by one or more methods described above or otherwise, it may decline to act on behalf of the client.

-In accordance with regulatory requirements, CCL will keep and regularly update a record of the services and activities carried out by or on the behalf of the Firm in which a conflict entailing a material risk of damage to the interests of one or more clients has arisen or, in the case of an on-going service or activity, may arise.
+In accordance with regulatory requirements, PCL will keep and regularly update a record of the services and activities carried out by or on the behalf of the Firm in which a conflict entailing a material risk of damage to the interests of one or more clients has arisen or, in the case of an on-going service or activity, may arise.
 This register will be the responsibility of Compliance and the register will be used to update the conflicts policy as and when required.